lazybug19/InfoTheory_Assignment/README.md

-# InfoTheory_Assignment
+# Info Theory and Source Coding

-Assignment track of BITS Info Theory &amp; Source Coding
+Assignment 1 : Entropy calculation of random information and Arithmetic Encoding